samisarda/portfolio/README.md

 ACADEMIC PROJECTS

-Behavioral Analytics and Product Strategy for E-Retailer January 2025-May 2025
+Behavioral Analytics and Product Strategy for E-Retailer
 • Achieved a 15% marketing conversion lift by segmenting 1.2M customers through RFM analysis in Python.
 • Applied Apriori algorithm and Holt-Winters forecasting to drive 10% upsell growth and reduce stockouts by 20%.

-Bank of America Investment Banking Virtual Experience Program on Forage August 2024 – September 2024
+Bank of America Investment Banking Virtual Experience Program on Forage
 • Identified M&A target via SWOT and built a $150M DCF model with $28.40 share price projection.
 • Conducted sensitivity analysis ($130M–$175M) and risk analysis to build a one-page profile consolidating 10+ financial KPIs.

-Predicting Cybersecurity Breach Risks January 2024 – May 2024
+Predicting Cybersecurity Breach Risks
 • Engineered 20 ML features to raise breach prediction accuracy to 87%, improving security insights for 100+ firms.

-A/B Testing for Website Optimization January 2024 – May 2024
+A/B Testing for Website Optimization
 • Ran A/B tests on 50K+ users, increasing repeat visits by 15% and homepage clicks by 18%, driving user engagement.
 • Increased conversions by 20% and order size by 12%, with 25% ROI improvement via data-driven changes.